-If you want something extremely personalized and also want to knock out your logo and branding, a graphic designer is an awesome choice.
+If you want something extremely personalized and also want to knock out your logo and branding, a web designer is an awesome choice.
 They have a reputation of being very expensive, but don’t brush this option aside without doing your research.
 There are affordable options out there.
 But you are probably looking at somewhere around $500-$2,500, depending on the designer’s quality and experience.

 Stay Away From WordPress

 WordPress is my personal favorite platform because it is so customizable.
 But Squarespace might be a better option if you have trouble learning how to use tech and online software.
 It’s very easy to use and can help you build a functional not-ugly website very quickly.